-- 26. Project participants should assess the possibility of leakage from the displacement of activities or people by considering the following indicators: - (a) Percentage of families/households of the community involved in or affected by the project activity displaced due to the project activity; - (b) Percentage of total production of the main produce (for example, meat or corn) within the project boundary displaced due to the project activity. - 27.
-If the value of both of these two indicators is lower than 10 per cent, then
+27. In all other cases, project participants should assess the possibility of leakage from the displacement of activities or people by considering the following indicators:

+- (a) Percentage of families/households of the community involved in or affected by the project activity displaced due to the project activity; - (b) Percentage of total production of the main agricultural produce (for example meat or corn) within the project boundary displaced due to the project activity; - (c) The time-average number of grazing animals per hectare within the project boundary displaced due to the project activity divided by the average grazing capacity of land for the area, expressed as percentage.
+The default values of average grazing capacity of the land under tropical conditions will be (sources: see appendix D):